aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

    - *Separate pools* → **no read/write splitting plugin.** Give each datasource its own endpoint and `failoverMode` (`strict-writer` / `strict-reader`); reader-endpoint DNS already balances readers.
 Stop here (see §3.6b).
    - *One datasource* → continue.
 2. **How are reader/writer hosts discovered?**
-   - *From cluster topology* (Aurora cluster or RDS Multi-AZ DB cluster) → `readWriteSplitting` (or `autoReadWriteSplitting`, see the next question).
+   - *From cluster topology* (Aurora cluster or RDS Multi-AZ DB cluster) → a **topology** code (the `readWriteSplitting` family).
-   - *From two fixed endpoints* you provide (community DB, RDS Proxy, custom routing; no topology) → `srw` (needs `srwReadEndpoint` + `srwWriteEndpoint`).
+   - *From two fixed endpoints* you provide (community DB, RDS Proxy, custom routing; no topology) → a **`*Simple*`/`srw`** code (needs `srwReadEndpoint` + `srwWriteEndpoint`).
 Not for RDS Single-AZ.
-   - *Aurora Global Database, home-region aware* (constrain connections to a home region, optionally Global Write Forwarding) → `gdbReadWriteSplitting`.
+   - *Aurora Global Database, home-region aware* (constrain connections to a home region, optionally Global Write Forwarding) → add the **`gdb*`** prefix (works with either topology or fixed endpoints).
-3. **Who should decide reader vs writer — the app or the driver?** *(Automatic SQL-based routing is only available on the single-region topology path today.)*
+3. **Who should decide reader vs writer — the app or the driver?**
-   - *The application, by signalling read intent* via `setReadOnly(true)` or Spring `@Transactional(readOnly=true)` → the code from the previous answer (`readWriteSplitting`, `srw`, or `gdbReadWriteSplitting`).
-This is the only mode for `srw` and `gdbReadWriteSplitting`.
+   - *The application, by signalling read intent* via `setReadOnly(true)` or Spring `@Transactional(readOnly=true)` → a **manual** code.
-   - *The driver, per statement, by inspecting SQL* (`SELECT` → reader, writes → writer) → `autoReadWriteSplitting` (topology only).
+   - *The driver, per statement, by inspecting SQL* (`SELECT` → reader, writes → writer) → an **`auto*`** code.
 Load `sqlParser` before it and add the `jsqlparser` dependency.
 Best when you can't or don't want to change application code.

-   → Confirm the chosen code back to the user (see the §5.12a table).
+   → Combine the answers to questions 2 and 3 (plus the `gdb*` prefix) to land on the exact code from the §5.12a table — e.g. topology + driver-decides = `autoReadWriteSplitting`; fixed endpoints + GDB + driver-decides = `gdbAutoSimpleReadWriteSplitting`.
+Confirm the chosen code back to the user.

 4. **Reader load balancing — how should reads be spread across readers?** (see §5.12b and §17.3a):
    1. **Which reader gets picked?** `readerHostSelectorStrategy`: `random` (default), `roundRobin` (deterministic rotation), `leastConnections` (requires the internal pool), `weightedRandom`, or `fastestResponse` (requires the `fastestResponseStrategy` plugin).
 Applies to whichever code selects a reader.
 See §7 / §17.5.
-   2. **(`autoReadWriteSplitting` only) Sticky reader or fresh reader per query?** Default is *sticky*: one reader is chosen when the connection enters a read-only phase and reused.
-Set `queryLevelLoadBalancing=true` for *per-query* balancing — a fresh reader is chosen on each read query.
+   2. **(topology codes only) Sticky reader or fresh reader per query?** Default is *sticky*: one reader is chosen when the connection enters a read-only phase and reused.
+Set `queryLevelLoadBalancing=true` for *per-query* balancing — a fresh reader is chosen on each read-routing decision.
 Per-query spreads load more evenly but rotates connections more and reduces per-reader cache locality.
-Not available on `readWriteSplitting`, `srw`, or `gdbReadWriteSplitting`.
+Applies to the topology codes (`readWriteSplitting`, `autoReadWriteSplitting`, `gdbReadWriteSplitting`, `gdbAutoReadWriteSplitting`); the `*Simple*`/`srw` codes use a single fixed read endpoint, so there is no reader pool to balance.
-   3. **(`autoReadWriteSplitting` only) Should the writer also serve balanced reads?** `loadBalancingIncludeWriter=true` adds the writer to the reader-balancing pool (only meaningful with per-query balancing).
+   3. **(topology codes only) Should the writer also serve balanced reads?** `loadBalancingIncludeWriter=true` adds the writer to the reader-balancing pool (only meaningful with per-query balancing).
 Default is readers-only.
+   4. **Re-executed statements across a switch:** `allowStatementRecreationOnConnectionSwitch` (family-wide, on by default) re-creates a re-executed `Statement`/`PreparedStatement`/`CallableStatement` on the newly selected node so it follows the routing, replaying recorded settings and bound parameters.
+A one-shot stream/LOB parameter or a pending batch can't be re-created, so the wrapper keeps it on its original connection and warns once.
+Only suggest turning it off if the user reports a problem with statement re-creation.
 5. **Internal connection pool?** Strongly recommended with R/W splitting plugins.
 Without it, every `setReadOnly()` flip (or automatic switch) can open a fresh physical connection to the target host, so an app that changes read/write role frequently churns connections heavily and may run into per-instance limits.
 The wrapper's internal pool keeps a per-instance pool keyed by `clusterId`, so switches become cheap.
 Also required for the `leastConnections` reader strategy.
 (Default to recommending `connectionPoolType=hikari` unless the user has a strong reason against it.)
 6. **Custom or non-RDS endpoint?** (drives the `verifyInitialConnectionRole` warning)